-Budapest, Hungary – Good news for all the amateurs of Asia: travelling between Hungary and China is about to get a whole lot easier, cheaper and faster.
+Budapest, Hungary – Good news for all the amateurs of Asia: travelling between Hungary and China is about to get a whole lot easier, cheaper and faster as the two countries prepare to launch direct flights between Budapest and Shanghai.

 Hungarian Foreign Minister Peter Szijjarto announced on Monday that flights between Budapest and Shanghai will be launched next summer.
 They will be operated by China Eastern Airlines, one of the world’s largest passenger carrier.